codefresh-io/docs.codefresh.io/_docs/installation/gitops/hybrid-gitops-helm-installation.md

 ```

 **Option 2: Adopt only Argo Rollout CRDs**
 You can also adopt only those CRDs that apply to Argo Rollouts.
-Adopting Argo Rollouts CRDs ensures that there is only one active Argo Rollouts controller active on the Runtime cluster which is recommended.
+Adopting Argo Rollouts CRDs also switches ownership of the Rollout CRDs to the GitOps Runtime, and ensures that there is only one active Argo Rollouts controller active on the Runtime cluster.

+Run this script _before_ installation:
 ```
 #!/bin/sh
 RELEASE=<runtime-helm-release-name>